 The attendance policy of the CUDPT program was designed to reflect the highest level of professionalism and clinical competency of the physical therapist in the roles of student (classroom, clinical, and casual), teaching assistant, graduate assistant, and student leader.

 The achievement of entry-level practice requires students attend classes.
-It is expected that all students attend all classes, arrive on time and stay until the class ends.
-Students are expected to attend their courses synchronously-that is, at the time that the course is being offered-whether in the classroom or online.
+It is expected that all students attend all classes, arrive on time, and stay until the class ends.
+Students are expected to attend their courses synchronously-that is, at the time that the course is being offered-whether in the classroom or online and are to be prepared for scheduled content and activities.